kammitama5/kammitama5.github.io/_posts/2020-08-17-Monday-August-17th.md

 - But I've know this.
 You see, back in the days of this young'un appylying to United States universities, they would *mostly* ask for a zip code.
 Application after application would not let you hit that submit button unless you put in a state and a zip code, and well, my country of birth has *neither*.
 Very quickly, we learned that you could put in "99999" or "00000" as the zip code, or use a random state in a drop-down.
 You could not submit unless you picked "some state" so a random one is as good as any, right?
-But sometimes the for wouldn't accept
+But sometimes the form wouldn't accept
   "00000".
 So you'd hope "99999".
 I think for one form, it didn't work, so I just put in a random zip code.
 I mean, it's not *technically* lying if the form is terrible and there is no other way to get it to submit, right?
 They were all pretty terrible.